striezel/botvinnik/doc/readme.md

 botvinnik is a bot that hooks into a [Matrix](https://matrix.org/) homeserver and provides some (more or less) useful additions.

-See the [getting-started.md](getting-started.md) for more information on how to get started with the bot.
+See [getting-started.md](getting-started.md) for more information on how to get started with the bot.

 _Note: So far the bot it has only been tested against the